There'll be parties for hosting

 However as yet I have not found any further historical evidence to determine this exactly.
 But regardless, we can with a reasonable degree of certainty pronounce that the Christmas Ghost story has been with us at least since the times of good Queen Bess.
 And incredibly the tradition is now entering it's fifth century.

-Of course these days it's a very different flickering light we gather around, late at night to experience the pleasant terror of a spectral tale at Christmas-time.... television.
+Of course these days it's a very different flickering light we gather around, late at night to experience the pleasant terror of a spectral tale at Christmas-time... television.
+And Christmas Spirits Part II - The Ghosts of Christmas Television Past can be found here

 And for audio lovers, here is the Hypnobobs podcast trilogy of Christmas Spirits